 To this end, the Perception Change Project in the Office of the Director-General of UN Geneva organized this worldwide art contest opened to all Geneva-based UN Missions.
 Each work of art on this website was submitted by Geneva-based permanent missions.
 All five continents are represented.

-The online contest was opened for votes from May 18 to June 18 and is now closed.
+The online contest was opened for votes from May 18 to June 18 and gathered almost 17,000 votes.
 The 10 artworks cumulating the highest rating scores are (in alphabetic order): “An Ideal World”, “Diversity Crowd”, “Freedom”, “Left behind”, “London-Moscow”, “Maria Bertha”, “The future that we dream -- a harmonious world of coexistence”, “Untitled Land”, “Wall” and “We Want A Safe, Sound, Beautiful and Prosperous World For All of Us”.